-We are very grateful to Dr Ralph Buij (Wageningen University – Netherlands) who donated GSM units and wildlife computers (US) who provided the satellite units.
-Special gratitude also goes to the Raptor Research Foundation – Leslie Brown Foundation, Hawk Conservancy Trust, Endangered Wildlife Trust and the Maxplanck Institute for the additional support rendered to sustain these activities.
+We are very grateful to Dr Ralph Buij (Wageningen University – Netherlands) and the Maxplanck Institute who donated GSM units and wildlife computers (US) who provided the satellite units.
+Special gratitude also goes to the Raptor Research Foundation – Leslie Brown Foundation, Hawk Conservancy Trust, Endangered Wildlife Trust, , Africa Bird Club and the Isdell Family Foundation for the additional support rendered to sustain these activities.

 HOW TO REPORT VULTURE SIGHTINGS

-Please make note of the location and time of the sighting, tag number and colour, and species, as well as any information on the behavior of the animal.
-Photographs are also welcome.
-Send the information to email@example.com
+To report the sighting please make note of the location and time of the sighting, tag number and colour, and species, as well as any information on the behaviour of the bird and send the information to email@example.com.

 We look forward to more information on movements and re-sighting of these well-toured birds!!!